SamWitte/Axion_SR_TDE/README.md

 # Axion Superradiance: Black Hole Evolution & Constraints

-A comprehensive computational framework for modeling axion superradiance in rotating black holes and constraining axion physics using multi-messenger astrophysical observations.
+A computational framework for modeling axion superradiance in rotating black holes and constraining axion physics using multi-messenger astrophysical observations.

-## Overview

-This codebase simulates the quantum mechanical extraction of angular momentum from rotating black holes by axion clouds (hypothetical dark matter candidates), and uses observations of real black holes to constrain axion properties.
-The framework integrates quantum mechanics, general relativity, numerical methods, and Bayesian statistical inference.

 ### Key Physics

 **Superradiance** is an instability where bosonic fields (like axions) extract rotational energy from spinning black holes, causing the black hole to spin down while the axion cloud grows exponentially.
 This project:

-- Models the quantum dynamics of up to 8 coupled quantum levels
+- Computes the eigenvalues of quasi-bound states, and the rate of energy transfer induced by self-interactions
-- Simulates multi-million year black hole spin evolution
+- Simulates black hole mass and spin evolution
 - Compares predictions against observed black hole populations (stellar binaries, AGN, gravitational wave sources)
 - Derives constraints on axion mass and coupling strength